-Look, just about any fried chicken sandwich is some degree of delicious.
-Deep frying, coating in spices and aioli, and lightly toasting a buttery bun just aren’t actions that tend to go wrong.
-But while the fried chicken sandwich floor is high, only some ware worth crossing bridges to get to.
-These are the best fried chicken sandwiches in NYC.
+Just about any fried chicken sandwich is some degree of delicious.
+Deep fried pieces of poultry coated in spices on buttery buns just hardly ever go wrong.
+But while the floor is high, only certain fried chicken sandwiches are worth crossing bridges for.
+You'll find those sandwiches right here in this guide.

-Even as extreme chicken lovers, we reached a point in our research for this guide where we couldn’t bear to consume another fried breast on a soft bun.
+Even as extreme chicken lovers, we reached a point in our research for this guide when we couldn’t bear to consume another fried breast on a soft bun.
 Then we checked back in on Blue Ribbon Fried Chicken.
-Their hot and sweet sandwich made us forget we had tried 20 sandwiches in one week.
-It was like falling in love with chicken again—this time with the help of some syrupy chipotle honey mixed with spicy mayo, and a supple potato bun.
+Their hot, sweet sandwich made us forget that we'd tried 20 sandwiches in one week.
+It was like falling in love with chicken again—this time with the help of some syrupy chipotle honey mixed with spicy mayo and a supple potato bun.
 If you want to stick to the classic, their regular fried chicken sandwich is also excellent.

 This sandwich is a study in harmony.
 Sweet and salty pickles and ginger-pepper sauce bring kick to every bite.
 The scallions and pickled veggies add brightness and crunch, and the fried chicken leg acts as a call for all white meat sandwiches to perform their swan songs.

 The hot chicken isn’t the best sandwich at Mekelburg’s, just as “to thine own self be true” isn’t the best line from Hamlet.
-It may be or may not be overshadowed by this Williamsburg spot’s meatloaf sandwich, but it's still phenomenal.
-Just as the thin layer of skin—which acts like a sponge soaking up the spicy sauce, cayenne, and hot honey—seems like it might cloud out the flavor of the juicy meat, the sweet and tangy kewpie mayo arrives to keep the heat in check.
+It may be overshadowed by this Williamsburg spot’s meatloaf sandwich, but it's still phenomenal.
+Just as the thin layer of skin—which acts like a sponge soaking up the spicy sauce, cayenne, and hot honey—seems like it might completely mask the flavor of the juicy meat, the sweet and tangy kewpie mayo arrives to keep the heat in check.

 We’re confident that the fried chicken sandwich at Peaches Hothouse went to the Cristiano Ronaldo school of self-promotion.
-On the menu, it’s called “The Best Chicken Sandwich Anywhere,” and the bun is lathered in comeback sauce—a combination of mayo, ketchup, honey, Cajun seasoning.
-Juices from the Nashville-style hot chicken run down your hand as soon as you pick it up, while the cayenne on the hot and extra hot versions hits your nose like smelling salts.
-And like Ronaldo, it lives up to the hype every time.
+On the menu, it’s called “The Best Chicken Sandwich Anywhere,” and the bun is lathered in comeback sauce—a combination of mayo, ketchup, honey, and Cajun seasoning.
+Juices from the Nashville-style hot chicken run down your hand as soon as you pick this sandwich up, while the cayenne on the hot and extra hot versions hits your nose like smelling salts.
+And like Ronaldo, this sandwich lives up to the hype every time.

-You expect to hear it about high-quality steak or Santana guitar riffs, but “like butter” isn’t a description you typically associate with fried chicken sandwiches.
+You expect to hear it said about high-quality steak or Santana guitar riffs, but “like butter” isn’t a description you typically associate with fried chicken sandwiches.
 That’s because very few of them are like the version at Diner in Williamsburg.
-The meat is so tender that if it weren’t for the thin layer of crispy skin, it’d be nearly impossible to tell where the buttery meat ends, and the buttery potato bun begins.
-Just know that it’s only offered at lunch Friday through Sunday.
+This sandwich's meat is so tender that if it weren’t for the thin layer of crispy skin, it’d be nearly impossible to tell where the buttery meat ends, and the buttery potato bun begins.
+Just know that it’s only offered at lunch and brunch.